 We’ve all been there – the anticipated job interview.
 You landed the interview and now it’s time to talk about your accomplishments, right?
 Half true.
-While interviewers want to know why you’re the best candidate for the position, they also want to understand how your behavioral patterns and personality will impact company culture and objectives.
+While interviewers want to know why you’re the best candidate for the position, they also want to understand how your behavioural patterns and personality will impact company culture and objectives.

 There is no way to know exactly what questions you’ll be asked, although there are a handful that are likely to pop up.
-Impress your interviewer by learning how to answer the 5 toughest interview questions with confidence:
+Impress your interviewer by learning how to answer the 5 good interview questions with confidence:

 What is your greatest weakness?